gkjohnson/threejs-sandbox/translucent-material/README.md

 - Render front to back depth peeling
 - Only apply surface normal refraction based on the top surface normals
-- Perform light diffaction based on normals?
+- Perform light diffraction based on normals?
 - Render 100% transparent object after composite to get surface reflection / sheen / surface shadows
 - Use directional light to perform subsurface scattering?
 - Manually discard against scene depth
-- Understand light absorbtion behavior -- the object gets deeper more light gets absorbed and it gets darker.
+- Understand light absorption behavior -- the object gets deeper more light gets absorbed and it gets darker.
 Thin objects will transmit all color.
 Perhaps store total depth in alpha?
+	- Instead accumulate the light that should be absorbed clamped to [0, 1] and subtract that from the initial buffer.

 ## Fields